Gradiant/witdom-core-broker/README.md

 ```
 Note that any change made to the configuration of the custom files for each broker will need to be reflected in the explanations that are shown below.

 Once the configuration is done there are two ways to deploy a testing environment with both brokers.
 The first one is using the provided script `broker_docker.sh` that uses docker ambassador containers to interconnect both Brokers.
-The other is using Dockercompose with the provided yaml configuration in the file `docker-compose.yml`, this second way is way easier than the first one, so it is recommended.
+The other is using docker-compose with the provided yaml configuration in the file `docker-compose.yml`, this second way is way easier than the first one, so it is recommended.
 Below the deployment with both methods is explained.

-### Using broker_docker.sh
+#### Using broker_docker.sh

 The first thing to do is build the images for both Brokers.
 To build the docker image for the trusted broker run the following command:
 ```